msobhani/SDC-ND-T1-P3-Advanced-Lane-Finding/README.md

 ### Edge Detection

-Identifying the lane lines can be done much more effiecently by considering different color spaces separately.
-To do that, I've convert the undistorted images to HLS color space to create binary thresholded images.
+Identifying the lane lines can be done much more effeciently by considering different color spaces separately.
+To do that, I've converted the undistorted images to HLS color space to create binary thresholded images.
 After some testing, I found that the S channel did a fairly good job of identifying the white and yellow lane lines in the test images.

 The conversion to HLS space was done by OpenCV `cvtColor()` function.
 Using OpenCV `sobel()` function, the gradient absolute value was calculated.
-Then, the gradient direction and magnitude  were applied to the iamge matrix.
-In the end, the S channel was exctracted from the HLS color space and a threshold was applied to it.
+Then, the gradient direction and magnitude  were applied to the image matrix.
+In the end, the S channel was extracted from the HLS color space and a threshold was applied to it.
 Below are some examples where the edges are identified:

 ![alt-text-1](output_images/Edge-Detection.png "")

 ### Perspective Transformation

 To get a "birds eye view" of the road that focuses only on the lane lines, the OpenCV functions `getPerspectiveTransform()` and `warpPerspective()` were used.
-These functions take a matrix of four source points on the source and destination images to transform the perspective.
-The selection of these points on both source and destination points were done manually by looking at the locations of the lane lines on test images.
+These functions take a matrix of four points on the source and destination images to transform the perspective.
+The selection of these points on both source and destination images were done manually by looking at the locations of the lane lines on the test images.
 Below are some of the test images that were transformed:
-Here's an example of the transformation:

 ![alt-text-1](output_images/Perspective-Transform.png "")

 ### Lane Detection Pipeline

-Now, to detect the lane lines, the transformed image were analyzed by using so-called "Peaks in a Histogram" method.
+Now, to detect the lane lines, the transformed image were analyzed by using the so-called "Peaks in a Histogram" method.
 In this method, the histogram of section of the image were processed to identify the peaks that represent the location of the lane lines.
 This was implemented in two classes:

-* SlidingWindow: An SlidingWindow consists of the coordinates of a rectanglar window which is used to highlight the sections of the image in which there is a higher probability to find a lane line.
+* SlidingWindow: It consists of the coordinates of a rectanglar window which is used to highlight the sections of the image in which there is a higher probability to find a lane line.

 * LaneLine - Is used to keep the track of the left and right lane lines in the image.
 It also calculates the curvature radius as well as the camera distance from the center line.